-

 The Arctic National Wildlife Refuge (ANWR) was established in 1960 by President Dwight Eisenhower.
 In the 1980s, the area was expanded to its current size of 30,500 square miles and nearly 40 percent of the area was designated as Wilderness, making it the largest refuge within the National Wildlife Refuge System.
 The 1980 Alaska National Interest Lands Conservation Act (P.L.
-96-487) mandates that potential oil reserves in the refuge’s 1.5-million-acre, non-Wilderness coastal plain be considered for development, but only if Congress authorizes it.
+96-487) mandates that potential oil reserves in the refuge’s 1.5-million-acre, non-Wilderness coastal plain—also referred to as the 1002 area—be considered for development, but only if Congress authorizes it.
+In 2017, Congress opened the 1002 area for oil and gas development.
+Two lease sales have been offered since the authorization.
+There are currently seven active leases in ANWR, totaling 365,755 acres.

-The 2017 Tax Act (P.L.
-115-97), the budget reconciliation bill for FY2018, authorized a federal program to manage the “leasing, development, production, and transportation of oil and gas in and from the Coastal Plain” of the Arctic National Wildlife Refuge.
-Specifically, the tax bill required the Bureau of Land Management (BLM) to hold two lease sales within seven years of enactment, each of which with at least 400,000 acres up for auction.
+The 2017 Tax Cuts and Jobs Act (TCJA, P.L.
+115-97), the budget reconciliation bill for FY2018, authorized a federal oil and gas leasing program in the Coastal Plain of the Arctic National Wildlife Refuge.
+Specifically, the TCJA required the Bureau of Land Management (BLM) to hold two lease sales within seven years of enactment, each of which with at least 400,000 acres up for auction.
 The bill stipulated that no more than 2,000 acres of surface development could be allowed throughout all stages of production.
 This provision was originally proposed as a revenue raiser that would generate almost $1 billion to offset the legislation’s $1.9 trillion price tag.
-However, the first lease sale result has proven the revenue estimates to be laughably off.
+However, the results of the two mandated lease sales have proven the revenue estimates to be laughably off.

-- Who is responsible for oil and gas leasing in the Arctic National Wildlife Refuge?
+Who is responsible for oil and gas leasing in the Arctic Refuge and what revenues do federal taxpayers receive from the leasing program?

 The Bureau of Land Management (BLM) within the Department of Interior (DOI) is responsible for leasing oil and gas for development throughout the federal onshore mineral estate.